Plaindemon/weather-trails/README.md

 ## Requirements
 - Use a CSS framework other than Bootstrap.
-Be deployed to GitHub Pages.
+- Be deployed to GitHub Pages.
-### -- bulma.io - css framework

 - Be interactive (i.e., accept and respond to user input).
-Use at least two server-side APIs.
+- Use at least two server-side APIs.
---

 - Does not use alerts, confirms, or prompts (use modals).
 Use client-side storage to store persistent data.